frmpiccolo/azure-ai-translator/README.md

 ## Project Overview

 This project demonstrates the use of Azure OpenAI services in a Python application.
-The `translator.py` script translates text using Azure's Cognitive Services, specifically leveraging the GPT model.
+The `translator_module.py` translates text using Azure's Cognitive Services, specifically leveraging the GPT model.

 ---